 At SRCS we strive to educate our students with the most up-to-date technology and teaching strategies, for as John Dewey once said, 'If we teach today as we taught yesterday, we rob our children of tomorrow.'
 We want every SRCS student to be equipped with 21st century technology skills and discernment necessary to navigate the web and to use computers and mobile devices ethically and responsibly.

 We are blessed to have visionary leaders, exceptional teachers, an outstanding computer curriculum, and the generosity and support of our parents to help us reach that goal.
-We currently have a campus-wide wireless network, three computer labs (PC and Mac), iPads and Chromebooks in the classrooms and media center, a One to One Chromebook Program that starts in 6th Grade, a web-based school administration system, interactive whiteboards in our preschool and lower elementary classrooms, interactive projectors in third through fifth grade classrooms as well as in the music room, and much more.
+We currently have a campus-wide wireless network, two computer labs (PC and Mac), iPads and Chromebooks in the classrooms and media center, a One to One Chromebook Program that starts in 6th Grade, a web-based school administration system, interactive projectors in our preschool and lower elementary classrooms, interactive projectors in third through fifth grade classrooms as well as in the music room, and much more.

 Some new technology items are: Robotics Curriculum in 6th Grade Computers, One to One Chromebook program in Middle School, 3D Printing in 5th, 7th, and 8th Grade Computer Classes, Tynker Coding Curriculum in second through eighth grade computer classes, Interactive Projectors in all of our academic classrooms, and Chromebooks and charging cart for centers in second - five grade.

 “Were the Jetsons looking for just the right private school for their children, they would likely choose Spanish River Christian School.
 Make no mistake - while its technology may be out-of-this-world, SRCS’s mission remains grounded in spirituality.”